AmineDjeghri/LLM-notes/README.md

-# Large language models (LLMs)
+# LLM-notes

 Documents containing questions & answers about DL, NLP and everything to quick refresh your memory about LLMs

-If you're using Windows, i suggest you to use WSL and install pytorch & CUDA inside it :
+- Include the repo to ai-cloud-project & ai-on-premise-project templates
-- WSL Conda script installation : https://github.com/AmineDjeghri/AwesomeWindows11/blob/master/cuda_pytorch_install.md
+-

 ## Cool repositories that you need to check out
 - https://github.com/abi/screenshot-to-code/tree/main